pombase/canto/documentation/canto.md

     perl Makefile.PL
     make

+### Run the tests
+To check that all prerequisites are installed and that the code Canto tests
+pass:

+    make test

 # Quick start
-To check that all prerequisites are installed and Canto is working correctly:
+To try the Canto server:

 ## Initialise the data directory
 From the in the `canto` directory: